hculpan/octopress/source/_posts/2014-06-04-the-power-regulator.markdown

 {% img right /images/power_supply.jpg %}

 This power supply can take up to 25V and will reduce it to 5V output.
 The LM7805 [datasheet](http://www.addicore.com/Addicore-L7805CV-5V-Voltage-Regulators-5-pieces-p/114.htm) says it can handle 1.5A, but someone mentioned that anything over 1A will cause it to overheat without a heat sink.
 Fortunately the power supply I'm using (a Trisonic universal AC/DC power supply) only puts only 1A.
 As per the tutorial, I also added a green LED to indicate when the power is connected.
 I also verified with my multimeter that the output is 5V.
 So the circuit appears to be working as intended.
+Btw, if you happen to notice that the wires coming from the power supply are tied to the power-in wires from the breadboard, it's because my 2.1mm barrel jack is also coming tomorrow, and I couldn't think of any other way to get the power from the power supply.
+It kind of sucks because that basically renders my power supply useless after tonight, but c'est la vie.

 To build this, I used: